cds-snc/cra-alpha/README.md

 `npm` is a javascript package manager.
 It downloads project dependencies and runs node applications.

-You'll need node version `v10.15.0` or higher to run the app.
+`npm` will complain if you're not on node version `v10.15.0` or higher when you boot up the app.

 ### [Install `docker`](https://docs.docker.com/install/)